Skip to content

 5. No leverage effect — no mechanism for asymmetric volatility response.

 The minimal resolution is multiplicative noise, which forces us out of ordinary calculus and into the framework of stochastic differential equations.
-The next section builds the conceptual bridge from these empirical conclusions to the continuous-time theory of SDEs.
+Randomness is no longer optional — it is the only way out.
+The continuous-time construction itself is carried out next.

 Exercises